martycagas/mindustry-mod-armored-conveyor/README.md

 ### ![Plated Basic Conduit](docs/img/block-plated-basic-conduit.png) **Plated Basic Conduit**

 Features better armor than its standard counterpart.
-Doesn't accept any input from the sides, except from other conduits.
-Doesn't leak.
+Does not accept any input from the sides, except from other conduits.
+Does not leak.

 | Property        | Value                                        |
 | --------------- | -------------------------------------------- |